mlaferrera/wisely/README.md

 ## Configuration

 Wisley requires a simple configuration before you get started.
-For the sake of, simplcity, this documentation assumes that you have already [created a GCS bucket] (https://cloud.google.com/storage/docs/creating-buckets) for secret storage, and have also [created a KMS keyring and key] (https://cloud.google.com/kms/docs/creating-keys).
+For the sake of, simplcity, this documentation assumes that you have already [created a GCS bucket](https://cloud.google.com/storage/docs/creating-buckets) for secret storage, and have also [created a KMS keyring and key](https://cloud.google.com/kms/docs/creating-keys).

 Let's get familar with some basic terms required for the configuration: